XZHU1216/California-House-Price-Prediction/README.md

     Median House Value
     Ocean Proximity

-To resolve the regression problem, the project is divided into four main parts : Data analysis, Data cleaning, Feature Engineering and Training of machine learning models.
-First part contains data analysis and cleaning as explained in EDA and data cleaning.ipynb.
-Second is training of machine learning models explained in Training Machine Learning Algorithms.ipynb.
+To resolve the regression problem, the project is divided into four main parts : Data analysis, Data cleaning, Feature Engineering and Machine learning model training.
+You can find more details and the program code in California Housing Prices.ipynb.